Broken Heart Syndrome

 • An exhausting physical event.

-• Health issues, including asthma attacks, difficulty breathing (dyspnea), seizure, stroke, high fever, low blood sugar (hypoglycemia), large blood loss or surgery.
+• Health issues, including asthma attacks, difficulty breathing, seizure, stroke, high fever, low blood sugar (hypoglycemia), large blood loss or surgery.

-What are the signs and symptoms of broken heart syndrome?
+What are the risk factors for broken heart syndrome?

 Diagnosis and Tests